Climate campaigners plan Heathrow drone shutdown - Journal du Cameroun

 They intend to fly the miniature drones at head height at hourly intervals that aim to keep the airport closed continuously for up to five days.

-“You need to make diruption painful before the authorities take notice,” Dell said.
+“You need to make disruption painful before the authorities take notice,” Dell said.

 An airport spokeswoman said Heathrow agreed “with the need to act on climate change” but condemned the campaigners’ methods.